Hit & Run Accident Lawyers Serving Fort Lauderdale

 If the police are able to track down the hit-and-run driver responsible for your injuries, you may then have the right to file a lawsuit against them for additional compensation, if needed.
 You could also be able to financially recover from their at-fault driver’s insurance unless they aren’t insured.
 This is one of the reasons why it may be worth it to have uninsured motorist coverage.
 Florida is one of the top states for the most uninsured drivers.

 Filing a personal injury lawsuit against the other driver will require you to proceed in a timely manner.
-Florida law states that a person has four years from the date of their accident to file a lawsuit or claim.
+Florida law states that a person has two years from the date of their accident to file a lawsuit or claim.
 Because you may not have the other driver identified, it can take time for the legal process to begin.When to Speak to an Attorney

 It is in your best interest to speak to a qualified hit-and-run attorney as soon as possible regarding insurance and other legal options.
 If you are severely injured, you should consider contacting an attorney once you’ve had some time to recover.